Why is Intranet Information Architecture so important?

 If you are updating, or improving your IA, copy and paste your existing navigation titles.
 Link all possible sections and items (pages, news, policies, etc.) together.
 This will help you analyse what can be dense and complex amounts of content.

 This is a sample spreadsheet, based on our intranet navigation, to help you get started.
-For more help and guidance, Invotra Consulting offer Information Architecture services, to help you understand how each piece of the platform fits together to create a larger picture, to help your users find information and complete tasks.
+For more help and guidance, Invuse offer Information Architecture services, to help you understand how each piece of the platform fits together to create a larger picture, to help your users find information and complete tasks.